-- Relocating call centre operations - Initially, to ensure 'business as usual', some companies moved their support centres to regions less affected by the pandemic - such as India and Philippines - before moving to a WFH model.
+- Relocating call center operations - Initially, to ensure 'business as usual', some companies moved their support centers to regions less affected by the pandemic - such as India and the Philippines - before moving to a WFH model.

 How are businesses rebuilding their customer experience?